FarmData2/FD2-School-Materials/CypressReference.md

 Command            | Meaning
 -------------------|---------
 `cy.visit(url)`    | Open the page at the specified URL for testing.
-`cy.get(selector)` | Get the selected element on the page.
+`cy.get(selector)` | Get the element matching selector.
 Element may be visible or not.
 Test will fail if the element does not exist.
+`cy.get(selector1).find(selector2)` | Get the component matching selector1 and the element within it matching selector2.
+Multiple levels of `find` may be used for nested components.

 ## Cypress Assertions